Actively Recruiting

 • Low quality of CT images

-• Patients with other active cancers or diagnosed with cancer less than 5 years before uterine sarcoma or myoma diagnosis
+• Patients affected by other active neoplasms or diagnosed less than 5 years before the diagnosis of uterine sarcoma or myoma

 AI-Screening